 Horse racing gives tailgaters a different look, a different audience and a different menu all while keeping to the principles of good food and great friends that make tailgating such a draw for sports fans.

-It is this time of year when winter’s chill begins to thaw and our minds eagerly look to warmer temperatures and the joys of spring.
+It is this time of year when winter’s chill has thawed and our minds eagerly look to warmer temperatures and the joys of spring.
 Annually announcing spring’s arrival is an event whose legendary pomp and circumstance is more revered than its champion.
 There are few venues in sport that are both filled with pageantry and held in the highest of esteem by fans from all over the world.
 One such venue is Churchill Downs.
 The Kentucky Derby is of the most celebrated events in all of sport and though seldom reported, one of the greatest tailgating venues in the world.
 Horse racing gives tailgaters a different look, a different audience, and a different menu all while keeping to the principles of good food and great friends that make tailgating such a draw for sports fans.

-Fans of auto-racing are familiar with infield chaos and parties that seems to be oblivious to the events that literally surround them.
+Fans of auto-racing are familiar with infield chaos and parties that seem to be oblivious to the events that literally surround them.
 It interests many to discover that the infield of Churchill Downs is comparable to Mardi Gras or the infield of Talladega Motor Speedway.
 The supreme party culture merges with high fashion and champagne creating an amazing blend of the refined mystique of the derby with the down home mud slides of a Woodstock-esque raging good time.
-Nearly 80,000 fans from all over the country make the 40 acres home for Derby Days.
+Nearly 155,000 fans from all over the country make the 40 acres home for Derby Days.

 Outside of the arena high fashion, exquisite cuisine and incredible tradition mold the appearance and feel of every aspect of the event.
 Movie stars, musicians, politicians and royals take in the festivities of millionaire’s row while people from all walks don their seer sucker and sun dresses as a sea of big hats migrate around the famed “Run for the Roses”.